 Therefore, in an effort to maintain sufficient availability of Same Day appointments and Urgent Care visits for those whose illness requires medical intervention, we will no longer provide “medical excuses” except under extreme circumstances (i.e.,severe, prolonged illness that necessitates dropping a class or obtaining specific accommodations for class/lab participation, test taking or make-up).

-UCSD Student Health Services recognizes that students are often unsure about when they should come in for care, and we encourage anyone with mild illness or injury to access our on-line health screens or to call Urgent Care at 858-534-3302 and ask to speak with a triage nurse if they would like assistance in determining how to best care for their illness or injury.
+UCSD Student Health Services recognizes that students are often unsure about when they should come in for care.
+We encourage anyone with mild illness or injury to access our online health screens or to call Urgent Care at 858-534-3302 and speak with a triage nurse for assistance in determining how to best care for their illness or injury.

 We appreciate your cooperation and concern for the well-being of our students.